Linked bibliography for the SEP article "Salomon Maimon" by Peter Thielke and Yitzhak Y. Melamed

 - Kritische Untersuchungen über den menschlichen Geist oder

-das höhere Erkenntniss und Willensvermögen [KU],
+das höhere Erkenntniss und Willensvermögen

-Leipzig: Gerhard Fleischer, 1797.
+[KU], Leipzig: Gerhard Fleischer, 1797.

-Modern editions and translations of Maimon’s Works
+Modern Editions and Translations of Maimon’s Works

 - Maimon, Salomon.
-Historisch-kritische Gesamtausgabe,
+Gesamtausgabe, Chief editor: Ives

-Chief editor: Ives Radrizzani, 10 volumes,
+Radrizzani, 10 volumes, Stuttgart-Bad Constatt: Frommann-Holzboog,

-Maimon’s works (7 volumes of German writings, and 3 volumes of
+German writings, and 3 volumes of the Hebrew writings).
+The first

 - –––.
-Gesammelte Werke [GW],
+Gesammelte Werke

-1965–1976.
+Olms, 1965–1976.

 - –––.
 Salomon Maimons Lebensgeschichte,